-Morley Trail NW between 32 Avenue NW and 19 Street NW is an east-west connection within the Plan Area.
+Morley Trail NW between 24 Street NW and 19 Street NW is an east-west connection within the Plan Area.

-- a.
-Development should be designed to support safe pedestrian and wheeling crossings across Morley Trail NW. - b.
+- Development should be designed to support safe pedestrian and wheeling crossings across Morley Trail NW. - b.
 Development is encouraged to co-locate services and amenities for people of all ages and abilities.